The application process for taxi driver licences is the same for both hackney carriage and private hire.

 Before taking the Local Knowledge test you are advised to attain a good knowledge of Preston and surrounding areas through publication's such as an A to Z of Preston.

-To assist you we have produced a list of routes from which the Knowledge Test questions will be selected.
+To assist you we have produced a list of routes from which the Knowledge Test questions will be randomly selected.
 You can view a copy of the Knowledge test routes here.

 Once you have passed the knowledge test, you should then book a Disclosure and Barring Service (DBS) appointment.